 - Atlanta offers an almost endless supply of entertainment opportunities: concerts, Broadway shows, world-class restaurants, sporting events, theater, the symphony, dance performances, art galleries, nightspots, museums, the Georgia Aquarium, Martin Luther King Jr. National Historic Site, Centennial Olympic Park, and Zoo Atlanta, to name just a few.

-- Gwinnett County has “grown up” in recent years, providing top-notch entertainment as well—including concert performances (from George Strait to Christina Aguilera), sporting competitions, and special events—at the nearby Arena at Gwinnett Center.
+- Gwinnett County has "grown up" in recent years, providing top-notch entertainment as well—including concert performances (from One Direction to Carrie Underwood), sporting competitions, and special events—at the nearby Gwinnett Arena.

 - Suwanee is located in the midst of some of Gwinnett County’s best shopping.
-The Mall of Georgia and Discover Mills are just up or down, respectively, one interstate exit from Suwanee.
+The Mall of Georgia and Sugarloaf Mills are just up or down, respectively, one interstate exit from Suwanee.

 - Whatever your sport, you can root, root, root for the Atlanta home team.
 Atlanta has professional football, baseball, basketball, and hockey franchises.
 The Atlanta Motor Speedway hosts two Nextel Cup races each year.

 - While the proximity of the big city offers major league sporting entertainment, Suwanee and Gwinnett County offer the thrill of professional home teams as well.
-The ABA’s Atlanta Vision shoots at the Suwanee Sports Academy, and the Gwinnett Gladiators take to the ice at the Arena at Gwinnett Center, only 10 minutes from Suwanee.
+The AAA Gwinnett Braves play at Coolray Field and the Gwinnett Gladiators take to the ice at the Gwinnett Arena, both only about 10 minutes from Suwanee.